 Fluid Hot Process Soap Making and what I’ve discovered

-Surely there was a quicker way to make HP more fluid, and there was!
+I kept thinking there must be a way to make HP more fluid, and yep, there was!

 “Thank you so much, Tina!!”